Monday, January 28, 2019

 Last Friday the dumpster arrived at Highlands:

-This is the SECOND one we have loaded!
-PLUS, the guy who sold us the property had many things hauled off and had made a giant burn pile to the side of the barn.
+This is the second one we have loaded, plus the guy who sold us the property had many things hauled off or burned on site before closing.
 So yes, Highlands was once a dump.
 But we are slowly restoring it to a more pristine state.

 Hubby, Scout, Dutch, and I worked for about 7 1/2 hours and at the end of the day on Saturday all of us were exhausted and filthy but we cleared everything we could find out from underneath trees and in meadows.